MEET THE ARTIST

 For three years following her education, Claire worked as a full time wool handler in the sheep shearing industry.
 Following the shearing seasons, Claire was working throughout the UK, Norway and also New Zealand.

 Claire now spends 5 months of the calendar year working as a Self Employed Embryologist for Animal Breeding Europe, an Artificial Livestock Breeding Company based in Edinburgh.
-This has only increased her passion more by not only meeting many potential clients and their animals, but also getting to work with some of the highest quality livestock all over the UK and some of Europe.
+This has only increased her passion more by not only meeting many potential clients and their animals, but also getting to work with some of the highest quality livestock all over the UK, USA, South Africa and some of Europe.

-2016 was a big year for Claire as not only was this 'Claire Wilson Art's first official business year, but this was also the year where she flew the nest and moved in with her other half James, or as many of you will know him as 'Shepherd James'...
+2016 was a big year for Claire as not only was this 'Claire Wilson Art's first official business year, but this was also the year where she flew the nest and moved in with her now fiancé James, or as many of you will know him as 'Shepherd James'...

 Together they live at Castle Crawford Farm, where James shepherds 1000 South Country Hill Cheviots.
 Oh!
 And not forgetting, their two gorgeous Jack Russel Terriers Alfie & Max.